It is generally believed that our brains need sugar to operate at peak efficiency.

-In fact, according to a study published in the FASEB Journal, your brain, just like your muscles, works harder when fueled by lactate instead of glucose.
+In fact, according to a new study published in the October 2008 edition of The FASEB Journal, your brain, just like your muscles, works harder when fueled by lactate instead of glucoseThe Study

 In this study, researchers subjected their volunteers to strenuous exercise while looking at the blood running to and from their brains.

 Specifically, they were trying to see what happened to the large amounts of lactate that are produced in the body as a by-product of exercise.

 Analyzing the blood entering and exiting the brain, the researchers found that “the brain was not storing the lactate which had come from the muscles during exercise, but rather using it as fuel”.